Harry Kingman: Later life

 Kingman left baseball after the season was over and got a job in Stiles Hall (originally the Berkeley YMCA) at the University of California, Berkeley.
 From 1921 to 1927, he traveled to China and Japan and worked as a missionary, while also playing and coaching baseball.
 Kingman married his wife Ruth in Shanghai in 1922 and they had one daughter.
 He returned to Berkeley in 1927.
 He helped found the Berkeley Student Cooperative in 1933, whose founding antidiscrimination goals included to offer: "low-rent housing to all university students, regardless of race, creed, color or national origin, and thus influence the community to eliminate prejudice and discrimination in housing."
 For the next 24 years, he worked at Stiles Hall.
 While its general secretary during World War II, he and his wife "helped dozens of Japanese American students escape internment by relocating them to schools in other parts of the country".

 Kingman also coached the university's junior varsity baseball team until his retirement, and maintained an active interest in baseball.

 After retiring in 1957, Kingman and his wife Ruth moved to Washington D.C. to work as civil rights lobbyists, until they fully retired in 1968.
-He died in 1982, at the age of 90, in Oakland, California.
+Kingman died at Piedmont Gardens, a retirement community in Oakland, California, on December 27, 1982, age 90.